|

 Another Car and Snow Adventure *

 I was driving home from St. Louis and stopped to get gas.
-The old man in the grubby station in a small Kansas town along I70 told me that I70 would be shut down around Burlington, CO, and I should get a room in Goodland, just east of the state line.
-I took his advice and got the last motel room in Goodland.
+The old man in the grubby station in a small Kansas town along I70 told me that the highwy would be shut down around Burlington, CO, and I should get a room in Goodland, just east of the state line.
+I took his advice and got the last motel room.

 And, I called my ex-husband from a pay phone.
 “I need a favor.
 I'm stuck in Goodland, and I'm supposed to be at work by 8 am.”